NVIDIA/TensorRT-Model-Optimizer/examples/compress/README.md

 1. Specify the `puzzle_dir`, `input_hf_model_path`, `dataset_path`, `intermediate_size_list`, and `target_memory` arguments in the [llama-3_1-8B_pruneffn_memory.yaml](./configs/llama-3_1-8B_pruneffn_memory/llama-3_1-8B_pruneffn_memory.yaml) configuration file.

+   **_NOTE:_**
+   How to choose `intermediate_size_list`?
+   The list specifies the candidate FFN sizes that we wish to search over.
+It is recommended to choose several pruning sizes (e.g. 15%, 20%, 30% etc of the original).
+Note that the values must be hardware-friendly (divisible by a multiple of 2) to avoid issues with tensor operations in subsequent steps.

    Let's first shoot for 32% GPU memory reduction setting `target_memory = 78_000` GiB.
+This means that the algorithm will choose the candidates with highest accuracy that also meet the specified requirements.

 2. Download and prepare the [Nemotron-Post-Training-Dataset-v2](https://huggingface.co/datasets/nvidia/Nemotron-Post-Training-Dataset-v2).